-Guide to Pharmacy Licensure in Canada
+Guide to Pharmacy Licensure in Canada: Steps, Requirements, and Resource

 Sailing across the path to pharmacy licensure in Canada can be a challenging journey, especially for international graduates.
 With its rigorous standards and complex regulatory requirements, understanding the process can seem overwhelming.
 However, with the right guidance and resources, international graduates can successfully navigate this path and achieve their goal of practicing pharmacy in Canada.